-The Utility Bonds constitute the first series of unlimited tax bonds issued by the District for the purpose of acquiring or constructing a water, sewer, and drainage system to serve the District (the "Utility System") and the Road Bonds constitute the fourth series of unlimited tax bonds issued by the District for the purpose of acquiring or constructing roads and improvements in aid thereof to serve the District (the "Road System").
+The Utility Bonds constitute the second series of unlimited tax bonds issued by the District for the purpose of acquiring or constructing a water, sewer, and drainage system to serve the District (the "Utility System") and the Road Bonds constitute the fifth series of unlimited tax bonds issued by the District for the purpose of acquiring or constructing roads and improvements in aid thereof to serve the District (the "Road System").
 At various elections held within the District, voters of the District authorized \$67,650,250 principal amount of unlimited tax bonds for the Utility System and \$101,475,375 for the refunding of such bonds and \$211,500,000 principal amount of unlimited tax bonds for the Road System and \$317,250,000 for the refunding of such bonds.
-Following the issuance of the Bonds, \$61,250,250 principal amount of unlimited tax bonds for Utility System facilities and \$187,275,000 principal amount of unlimited tax bonds for Road System facilities will remain authorized but unissued.
+Following the issuance of the Bonds, \$47,520,250 principal amount of unlimited tax bonds for Utility System and unlimited tax bonds for Utility System and anount of unlimited tax bonds for Utility System facilities and \$178,080,000 principal amount of unlimited tax bonds for Road System facilities will remain authorized but unissued.